Make a difference today and save on taxes. It’s possible when you support Ronald McDonald House Charities of San Diego

-If you're 70½+ years, there's a simple way to benefit Ronald McDonald House Charities of San Diego and receive tax benefits in return.
-You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as ours, without having to pay income taxes on your withdrawal.
+You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Ronald McDonald House Charities of San Diego without having to pay income taxes on the money.
+Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at the House.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?**